The Canadian Code of Advertising Standards

 Administratively Resolved Complaints Involving Clauses 1 and 3

-ASC has the administrative discretion to resolve cases that involve an apparent contravention of either or both Clauses
+ASC has the administrative discretion to resolve cases that involve an apparent contravention of either or both Clauses 1 and 3

-1 and 3 without requiring formal adjudication by Council if the advertiser:
+without requiring formal adjudication by Council if the advertiser:

-- has remedied the contravention by permanently withdrawing or appropriately amending the advertisement in question before or immediately upon being advised of the complaint by ASC.
+- has remedied the contravention by permanently withdrawing or "appropriately amending the advertisement" in question before or immediately upon being advised of the complaint by ASC.

-Complaints resolved in this manner will be publicly reported by ASC only as statistics without identifying the advertiser
+Complaints resolved in this manner will be publicly reported by ASC only as statistics without identifying the advertiser or the advertising.

 Council Hearing and Decision